archethic-foundation/archethic-ledger/README.md

 It outputs 2 artifacts:

-- `boilerplate-app-debug` within output files of the compilation process in debug mode
+- `archethic-app-debug` within output files of the compilation process in debug mode
 - `speculos-log` within APDU command/response when executing end-to-end tests

 ## Tests with Ledger device (Nano S)